Two Macaws 1985

 Untitled (Red and Brown Phalanx) 1958

-Lithograph on wove paper 485 x325mm (image).
-Signed, dated and inscribed 'Artist's Proof', no edition.
-Proofed at the St Mary's Studio, St Ives by Stanley Jones and Monica Harman, (later to become Mrs Wynter).
+Lithograph on wove paper, 485 x325mm (image).
+Signed, dated and inscribed in pencil 'Artist's Proof', no edition.
+Proofed at St Mary's Studio, St Ives by Stanley Jones and Monica Harman (later to become Mrs Wynter).
 Very good, completely original condition, framed to conservation standards in a hand painted grey diagonal wood frame.
 Extremely rare, museum quality lithograph from Wynter, relating to his black and white Phalanx series.
 Provenance: private collection UK